-The following should be read in conjunction with our financial results for the first quarter of fiscal 2021 for each reportable segment included in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 6.
+The following should be read in conjunction with our financial results for the second quarter and first six months of fiscal 2021 for each reportable segment included in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 6.
 Segment Information."